pyfsi/coconut/README.md

 ### Checking the solver modules

 Before using CoCoNuT, it is necessary to adapt some system specific commands in the *`solver_modules.py`* file in the *`coconut`* folder.
-This file has the commands to load solver modules in separate terminals when running a case.
+This file has the commands to load solver modules in separate environments when running a case, to avoid conflicts.
 As these commands are system specific, it is important to check this file before testing CoCoNuT.
-The nested dictionary `solver_load_cmd_dict` contains an internal dictionary with the key `ugent_cluster` which in his turn contains keys for all solvers that can be used in CoCoNuT.
-The values are strings containing terminal commands to load the software.
+The file contains a nested dictionary `solver_load_cmd_dict`, an internal dictionary with the key `ugent_cluster` which in its turn contains keys for all solvers that can be used in CoCoNuT.
+The values are strings containing terminal commands to load the software, thus setting the environment which allows running the solver.
+On the UGent cluster the [Lmod system](https://lmod.readthedocs.io/en/latest/) is used for example, but there is no general guideline on how to make the solvers' software available as long as it is compatible with your system's command-line-interface.
+If multiple commands are needed, they should appropriately be separated within the string.
+For example in a Linux terminal the semi-colon (;) or double ampersand (&&) can be used.
 In case your system differs from the `ugent_cluster` settings, it is advised to add your own internal dictionary to `solver_load_cmd_dict` and provide this key to `machine_name`.
-If a solver module is not present on your system the key should be removed, if a solver module is always present, i.e. no module load command is needed, an empty string should be given as value.
+If a solver module is not present on your system the key should be removed, if a solver module is always present, i.e. no module load command or similar action is needed, an empty string should be given as value.
-When CoCoNuT tries to use a solver module that is not present in the `solver_load_cmd_dict` or that has the wrong value, an error will be thrown.
+When CoCoNuT tries to use a solver module that is not present in the `solver_load_cmd_dict` or that has the wrong value, an error will be raised.

 ### Quick test